Testsigma

 Custom Exception in Selenium

-Custom Exception provides flexibility to add the attributes that are not part of standard built-in exceptions.
-You can store the custom information, which helps to interpret the error messages quickly.
-However, in-depth understanding of the programming language is required before creating the custom exception.
-Poorly designed custom exception may degrade the readability.
+Custom Exception provides flexibility to add attributes that are not part of the standard built-in exceptions.
+You can store custom information, which helps interpret the error messages quickly.
+However, an in-depth understanding of the programming language is required before creating the custom exception.
+A poorly designed custom exception may degrade the readability.

 The Programming languages we use, such as Java, cover most of the common exceptions.
 However, you might need to define your own type of exception.
-Every programing language has its own way of defining the custom exception.
-Below is the Java example of defining the custom exception.
+Every programming language has its own way of defining a custom exception.
+Below is the Java example of defining a custom exception.

 class InvalidAgeException extends Exception